 Professional roof inspections catch problems you miss from the ground.
 Contractors walk the roof and spot lifted shingles, damaged areas, and weak spots that’ll fail soon.
 Annual roof inspections identify issues before they become emergencies.

-When to Admit This Needs a Pro
+When to Call a Roofer

 The Real Cost of Ignoring Missing Shingles